-The RSL Level 2 Certificate in Performance/Technology and Composition for Music Practitioners, equivalent to one GCSE, allows you to develop your skills and knowledge in many areas including music theory, practical work, music technology and composition skills.
-There are regular performance opportunities and students benefit from being surrounded by like-minded musicians.
+The BTEC Level 2 Tech Award in Music Practice, equivalent to GCSE 9-4, allows you to develop your skills and knowledge in many areas including music theory, practical work, MIDI sequencing and composition skills.
+There are regular performance opportunities and students are provided with an understanding of the music industry and the range of careers available to them in the future, whilst being surrounded by like-minded musicians.

-For Key Stage 4 you will be a confident performer on at least one instrument or voice.
-Although we do not offer a separate Music Technology course at Key Stage 4, we encourage applications from those who specialise in this area, as long as they can play an instrument and/or sing to a good standard.
+For Key Stage 4, you will be a confident performer on at least one instrument or voice.
+Although we do not offer a separate Music Technology course at Key Stage 4, we encourage applications from those who specialise in this area, as long as they can play an instrument and/or sing as well.
 To apply for entry into Year 10, these are the questions you need to answer when you apply online:

-- a) List your practical strengths (instruments/voice/ production) in order of ability and give a clear indication of which one you will audition with. - b) Describe in detail your musical experience and/ or training since you started secondary school.
-This could include performances, composition work, recording sessions or anything else that you consider relevant both in or outside school. - c) Tell us about a songwriter or producer that you admire and why, using musical vocabulary as appropriate.
+- a) List your practical strengths (instruments/voice/ production) in order of ability and give a clear indication of which one you will audition with. - b) Describe your musical experience and/or training since you started secondary school in detail.
+This could include performances, composition work, recording sessions or anything else that you consider relevant. - c) What do you think the most important qualities are to succeed as a professional musician?
+Give reasons to support your answers. - d) Tell us about a songwriter or producer that you admire and why, using musical vocabulary as appropriate.